Moving on after treatment for stomach cancer

 It is also important to keep health insurance.
 While you hope your cancer won’t come back, it could happen.
 If it does, you don’t want to have to worry about paying for treatment.

-Should your cancer come back, our document When Your Cancer Comes Back: Cancer Recurrence helps you manage and cope with this phase of your treatment.
-You can read it online or call us for a free copy.
+Should your cancer come back, When Your Cancer Comes Back: Cancer Recurrence helps you manage and cope with this phase of your treatment.

 Seeing a new doctor